Hepatitis B: How to Avoid Spreading the VirusSkip to the navigation

 - Advise your doctor, dentist, and anyone else who may come in contact with your blood about your illness.

 - If you are pregnant, tell the health professional who will deliver your baby about your illness.
-Be sure your baby gets hepatitis B immunoglobulin (HBIG) and the first shot of the hepatitis B vaccination (What is a PDF document?) series within 12 hours after birth.
+Be sure your baby gets hepatitis B immunoglobulin (HBIG) and the first shot of the hepatitis B vaccination series within 12 hours after birth.
 Make sure your baby gets the rest of the hepatitis B vaccine shots on schedule.

 - Children who have hepatitis B should be taught not to bite or scratch others.